 I like to make half this recipe in a small Pyrex dish.
 Half the recipe is plenty of fudge for my family of four – we make the full batch when we make it to share with family and friends.

-If you try this recipe we’d love if you would leave a comment and positive review.
+If you try this marshmallow cream fudge we'd love if you would leave a comment and a positive review.
 They mean so much to us!

 Video